onefrankguy/frankmitchell.org/posts/hit-boxes-matter-on-the-mobile-web.md

 a 5 pixel error.
 Couple that error with the soft, round, imprecise nature of fingers and you have touch screen selection disaster.

+My solution was to make the hit boxes for rocks 40x60 pixels.
+Those extra 20 pixels of vertical space account for reaction time and vertical motion.
+Since rocks are 20 pixels square, centered in the hit box, you actually get a full three seconds of time to touch them.
+Picking the space a rock was in a second ago, or where it will be a second from now, counts.

 P.S.
 The graphics for Hard Vacuum: Recon came from Daniel Cook's "[Hard Vacuum][]" art on [lostgarden.com][].
 If you're looking for free game